f-o-a-m/foam.developer/source/foamlite/repo.md

 - `RELAYER_PRIVATE_KEY`: If the Ethereum node specified in `NODE_URL` does not have any unlocked accounts, you can specify the private key of the relayer account to submit relayed transactions with.
 - `PACKET_FORWARDER_HOST`: The address to listen for connections from the LoRa gateway driver on.
 - `PACKET_FORWARDER_PORT`: The address to listen for connections from the LoRa gateway driver on.

+### End Node Firmware

+Firmware for an end node that can transmit RelayableNFT messages implemented on an STM32F405 Feather Express and RFM95W LoRa Radio FeatherWing.
+This firmware can be considered the embedded equivalent of the helper scripts in some respects, and is intended to be studied and modified for other applications.
+See the `End Node` section for more details.